jthlim/javelin-steno/script.md

 - `func measureTextWidth(<fontId>, <text>)`

-  - Returns the width of the text in pixels.
+  - Returns the width of _text_ in pixels.
-  - `fontId` uses the same constants as drawText.
+  - _fontId_ uses the same constants as drawText.

 - `func drawRect(<displayId>, <left>, <top>, <right>, <bottom>)`